 An advanced CPQ, one that is deeply integrated with your back-end, automates this long and tedious step.
 With just one push of a button, new materials or products are created in the ERP.
-The risk of faulty productions is also reduced drastically.
+The risk of faulty production is also reduced drastically.

 10. Aggressive discounts by sales reps are eating into your margins

 Your salespeople are here to sell.
-The complexity of product variations, configurations and the associated margins are obscured.
+The complexity of product variations, configurations, and the associated margins are obscured.
 Salespeople also often use aggressive discounts to close deals.

 If these trade-offs endanger profitability, there is an urgent need to create more margin and deal transparency.
 A CPQ solution prevents excessive discounting by using rules that automatically calculate discounts to maintain healthy margins.

 At the same time, the CPQ helps sales staff create convincing offers that highlight unique selling points and present cost breakdowns in a customer-friendly manner.
-Integrating a CRM can help sales teams identify critical deals and provide much needed support with difficult offers.
+Integrating a CRM can help sales teams identify critical deals and provide much-needed support with difficult offers.

 A Commerce solution with a tightly integrated CPQ can also automatically apply discounts based on regions, partner status, or accounts.

 Checklist 2: How can I select a Digital Sales Platform that best suits my needs

 Sales automation solutions have been around for a few years now.
 The market currently offers solutions for nearly all industries, company sizes, and business models.
 However, a digital sales solution is not so straightforward.
 Some companies specialize in only one or two of the critical elements of a successful sales solution.